WHAT MAKES LITHIUM-ION BATTERY UNSAFE?

 HOW TO AVOID "THERMAL RUNAWAY"

-Firstly, we need to understand that it is unlikely to induce violent reactions in lithium-ion batteries through external conditions e.g. press extrusion, pinching or overcharging.
+Firstly, we need to understand that it is unlikely to induce violent reactions in lithium-ion batteries through external conditions e.g. press extrusion, pinching, or overcharging.
 In general, in the absence of a serious incident, the root cause of battery pack spontaneous combustion is machining process control.
 Therefore, to prevent the internal short circuit of the cell and the interlocking problems caused by it is putting top priority in the production control of every battery enterprise.

-(1) The “reliability” of battery system is mainly related to the control level of metal foreign matter in the process of cell /PACK processing and the reliability of components.
+(1) The “reliability” of the battery system is mainly related to the control level of metal foreign matter in the process of cell /PACK processing and the reliability of components.

 (3) The trend of implementing auto equipment in factories may not be able to control the production line better.
-On the one hand, it can not detect the problems in time, on the other hand, auto equipment with complex system comes with a higher chance of occurring errors, which will increase the possibility of thermal runaway.
+On the one hand, it can not detect the problems in time, on the other hand, auto equipment with complex systems comes with a higher chance of occurring errors, which will increase the possibility of thermal runaway.